-Security staff suspects the deceased to be a thief, who tried to break into the psychiatry department research office to steal valuables; cops say it could be a suicide, are probing the case from all possible angles
+Security staff suspects the deceased to be a thief, who tried to break into the psychiatry department research office to steal valuables; cops say it could be a suicide

 The police have a mystery on their hands, after an unidentified youth was found hanging from electrical wires installed above the staircase leading to the psychiatry department research office at the KEM Hospital in Parel.
 The circumstances under which the youngster died are yet to be determined.